 I offer sensor cleaning on all makes and models of Digital SLRs and Compact System (mirrorless) Cameras, in all sizes m4/3, APS-C, and full frame.
 I can have your camera cleaned and ready to shoot in 1-2 days.
-I clean sensors by factory approved method under multi power magnification, and in the majority of cases can provide a more thorough and safer clean than if you were to attempt it yourself.
+I clean sensors by factory approved method under multi power magnification.
+Your sensor will be cleaned more thoroughly and safer than if you were attempting it yourself.

 Sensor cleaning and test – $95